Blog

 I am blessed beyond measure to have some of the friendliest, kindest, sassiest students on the planet.
 They reach out to newbies, and do everything they can to make them feel welcome!
 From a teaching perspective, this makes me want to weep with gratitude.
 Are you one of these students?
 THANK YOU!

-Alternatively, you also occasionally get the Mean Girl (I’m sure it happens with guys too, but I teach mostly ladies).
-The Mean Girl sees every new student as competition, or as an “outsider”, and makes zero effort to be friendly.
-In fact, she may give off an overtly hostile vibe.
+Alternatively, while you’re sampling classes at different studios, you might also occasionally get the Mean Grrl.
+This person sees every new student as competition, or as an “outsider”, and makes zero effort to be friendly.
+In fact, they may give off an overtly hostile vibe.
 The vibes aren’t confined to newbies, I might add!

 • is the first to say hello to a new student